A Linear Exponential Comonad in s-finite Transition Kernels and Probabilistic Coherent Spaces: Introduction

-The paper starts with presenting that a stochastic framework of transition kernels \cite{Bau} forms a category $\TKer$ with biproducts.
-This in particular explains how kernels need to take the infinite real value $\infty$.
-The transition kernels, between measurable spaces and measurable functions, are a relaxation of Markov kernels of Panangaden's $\SRel$ of (sub)probability measures.
-The monoidal product is straightforwardly given by the measure theoretic direct product, same as in $\SRel$.
-However under the relaxation in our framework, the functoriality of the product needs to be examined carefully.
-It is well known from the measure theoretic perspective that the functorial monoidal product is ensured by a fundamental Fubini-Tonelli Theorem, for which a standard measure-theoretic restrain is $\sigma$-finiteness \cite{Prabook}, including finiteness, hence Markov.
-However from category theoretic perspective, the $\sigma$-finiteness has inadequacies in that it is not preserved under the categorical composition.
-Although a smaller class of the finiteness \cite{Borg} retains both categorical composition and functorial monoidalness, the class is too small to accommodate the exponential modality for our purpose in this paper.
-The s-finiteness, recently studied in Staton \cite{Stat}, widens the class of the traditional $\sigma$-finiteness in order to gain the composition, but still conserving Fubini-Tonelli for the functoriality of monoidal products.
-We show that the s-finiteness also provides an exponential construction for us, not only measure theoretically, but also category theoretically.
-The exponential is shown characterised in terms of ``counting measures'' \cite{CP} in the theory of stochastic processes, in which the countable functions for multisets become measurable.
-We construct an exponential endofunctor on a monoidal category $\TKersfin$ of the s-finite transition kernels.
-Furthermore, we construct a linear exponential comonad in $\opTKersfin$, modelling the exponential modality in linear logic category theoretically \cite{BS,HSha, Mellies}.
+The monoidal product is straightforwardly derivable through the measure theoretic direct product, similar to $\SRel$.
+However within the relaxation in our framework, careful examination of the functoriality of the product becomes imperative.
+In measure theory, the functorial monoidal product is guaranteed by the fundamental Fubini-Tonelli Theorem, where $\sigma$-finiteness \cite{Prabook}, including finiteness and subMarkov properties, plays a crucial role.
+However, category theory presents challenges as $\sigma$-finiteness is not preserved under categorical composition.
+Although a smaller class of finiteness \cite{Borg} maintains both categorical composition and functorial monoidalness, it proves insufficient for accommodating the exponential modality as required in this paper.
+The concept of s-finiteness, recently explored in Staton's work \cite{Stat}, extends the traditional $\sigma$-finiteness to preserve composition while upholding Fubini-Tonelli for functorial monoidal product.
+We demonstrate that s-finiteness also facilitates an exponential construction, both in terms of measure theory and category theory.
+The exponential construction is characterised through ``counting measures'' \cite{CP} in the realm of stochastic processes, where the counting function for multisets becomes measurable.
+In our study, we establish an exponential endofunctor within the monoidal category $\TKersfin$, consisting of s-finite transition kernels.
+Furthermore, we devise a linear exponential comonad in $\opTKersfin$, serving as a model for the exponential modality in linear logic from a category-theoretical perspective \cite{BS,HSha, Mellies}.